NitishKumarGundapu/Automated_attendence_system/README.md

 => click on "run.bat" file in the project to install necessary packages

-=> type all the commands as directed in "proj.session.sql" file in mysql shell to create student and admin table
+=> type all the commands as directed in "projectsql.session.sql" file in mysql shell to create student and admin table

 => run "main.py" to run the project.